 The Estate Planning Law Firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
 Moreover, our law firm is the only firm in the state of Michigan comprised of two attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.

-When it comes to planning for your business succession, our Michigan Estate Planning Lawyers can help you make sure your succession plans align smoothly with your overall estate plan.
+When it comes to planning for your business succession, our Michigan Business Planning Lawyers can help you make sure your business succession plans align smoothly with your overall estate plan.
 Our attorneys have many years of experience helping businesses plan for expected and unexpected transitions.